 Where to find glue-down cork flooring:

 Re cork flooring, I don’t know anything about the new floating floor technologies, so for this list, I focused on companies that sell original style glue ’em down cork flooring, just like I have in my 1951 bedrooms and foyer.
-When and if I ever redo these floors (the foyer in particular has seen better days), I will be using glue-down tiles from companies such as these:
+When and if I ever redo these floors (the foyer in particular has seen better days), I will likely be using glue-down tiles from companies such as these:

 - Duro Design Cork Flooring

 - Forna Cork Flooring

 - Jelinek Cork Flooring

 - Lisbon Cork Flooring